 Trips take place on a regular basis both at home and abroad in order to extend or reinforce work carried out in the classroom or purely for pleasure.
 Detailed information letters are sent to parents and written parental permission is mandatory for all trips.

 A School Council has been introduced to facilitate discussion and exchange of views between staff and pupils.
-This consists of a boy and a girl representative from each year group plus the Headteacher and Deputy Headteacher.
+This consists of a representative from each year group plus the Headteacher and Head of Lower School.
 Staff members are invited to attend on a rotational basis.
-Meetings are held twice per term and the agenda, and subsequent written minutes, are posted in all form rooms.
+Meetings are held once per term and the agenda, and subsequent written minutes, are posted in all form rooms.

 Parents may pay school fees either termly, yearly, or by monthly direct debit.
 GCSE entries are invoiced separately in the Spring Term of year 11.
 Additional payments are kept to a minimum and are invoiced when they occur .This is generally for revision guide books for GCSE, books which need to be annotated and for trips or specialist clubs etc.